cjmlgrto/mlgrto.com/index.md

 permalink: /
 ---

-The style guide dictates the overall visual style and writing style of the entire website.
+The style guide dictates the overall visual style `@include caps` and writing style of the entire website.
 Visually— in order for the text to look *aesthetically appealing* and highly readable even for the most [unlettered](https://www.merriam-webster.com/dictionary/unlettered) of readers— the text is broken down into chunks, each with their own respective subheading.

 There used to be a website called Readmill where I could post reviews of books that I’ve read.
 It was fairly popular in its hayday and some likened it to be the Yelp of books.
 But it shut down not too long ago and—  coupled with my hectic transition into Uni— I’ve slowly lost interest in reading.